abhat09/abhat09/README.md

 ## 🌸 **About Me:**
 I’m currently diving deeper into data science at UChicago, with a background in Statistics and Machine Learning.
 I have experience with biostatistics and predictive analytics through coursework, internships, and independent research.
 I’m proficient in **Python**, **R**, **SQL**, and **C**, with expertise in machine learning algorithms, data processing, and data visualization.

-I’m passionate about applying statistical modeling, machine learning, and cloud computing to solve complex problems.
+I’m passionate about applying statistical modeling, machine learning, and cloud computing to solve complex business problems.
 Currently, I’m looking for opportunities to leverage my skills in real-world projects and continue learning in a dynamic, impact-driven environment.

 When I’m not coding, I enjoy long walks, rewatching old sit-coms, crocheting, knitting, and painting. 🎨🍝